 - Otter Tail County Public Health Department

-- University of Minnesota Center on Aging
+- University of Minnesota Center for Healthy Aging and Innovation

 - University of Minnesota Extension Service

 - University of Minnesota's Food, Health, and Nutrition Program